wbudic/LifeLog/Current Development Check List.md

 ### v.1.7 Encountered

+* New Categories dropdown, grouping in ascending order and presenting in columns of five at a time.
+* New CNF Development.
+  * Migration is currently hard to maintain and data export and import is wrongly reliant to CVS.
+  * CVS imports/exports are to be made obsolete in the future.
+It is not safe.
+    * This will be savailable via command line.
+* RTF Documents header lister page, to provide for, new log entry assignment, deletion, edits.
 * &#10004; Sticky rows bg colour, to be a shade different to other normal rows.
-* Login system log and out to be implemented.
+* &#10004; Login system log and out to be implemented.
 With system variable $TRACK_LOGINS to disable/enable.
-* RTF Documents header lister page, to provide for, new log entry assignment, deletion, edits.
 * &#10004;Change all code to use Exceptions as project is becoming hard to manage.
   * The harder it is to foresee possible problems, the less likely you will add unnecessary complexity. -- bud@
 * &#10004; Notes to Log table should be other way in relationship direction.